pirsch-analytics/docs/docs/api-sdks/api.md

 ### Canceling an Import Job

-This endpoint cancels the import job for given domain.
+These endpoints cancels the import job for given domain, no matter if they are for Google Analytics, Plausible, or Fathom.

+`DELETE /api/v1/import?domain_id=A5kgYzK14m`
-`DELTE /api/v1/google/import/job?domain_id=A5kgYzK14m`
+`DELETE /api/v1/google/import/job?domain_id=A5kgYzK14m`

 ### Listing Google Analytics Profiles